 NC State's approach to digital accessibility is practical and risk-based.
 See below for guidance on prioritizing your accessibility efforts:

-All faculty and staff who create digital content, or direct others to do so, should complete:
+All Extension faculty and staff who create digital content, or direct others to do so, must complete:

 - Understanding Digital Accessibility: Your Legal Responsibility at NC State (7 min.)